qmcmillian/Quentin-Service/README.md

     `FLUSH PRIVILEGES;`

 # Connecting to and seeding the database
-1. In your terminal, `cd` back to the cloned repo, run this command to connect to the database: `mysql -u hrstudent -p < server/schema.sql`
+1. In your terminal, `cd` back to the cloned repo and run this command to connect to the database: `mysql -u hrstudent -p < server/schema.sql`
 2. Run this command to seed the database: `npm run seed`, then "Control + C" to stop the seeding script
 3. (Optional) Navigate into your MySQL shell to check that the script actually created and seeded the database